aaikedw/fada-import-specs/FADA-import-specs-new.md

 - Check whether records with the same provider taxonID (and resourceID) in the species and synonyms table have the same “scientificName, acceptedNameUsageID, parentNameUsageID, acceptedNameUsage, originalNameUsage, parentNameUsage, namePublishedIn, namePublishedInYear, kingdom, phylum, class, order, family, genus, subgenus, specificEpithet, infraspecificEpithet, taxonRank, scientificNameAuthorship”

-- Check whether the “scientificName” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table
+- If the taxonID is new, check whether the “scientificName” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.
-- Check whether the combination/concatenated names of the “genus” “specificEpithet” and “infraspecificEpithet” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table
+- If the scientificName is not detected, check whether the combination/concatenated names of the “genus” “specificEpithet” and “infraspecificEpithet” can be found in the species or synonyms table and whether the status is “accepted” for names in the species found in the species table and “invalid” for names found in the synonyms table.
+- If the taxon/scientificName is not detected using exact matching during the 2 previous steps, repeat with phonetic matching.

 - Check whether scientificNames with taxonRank =< family are new or are updated (for a new resource this should be the case, but during an update, the operator would be interested to know what’s new and what was already present in the database).

-- Check whether scientificNames with taxonRank > family need to be added or are already present in the taxon table (check for conflicts) - if error WARNING **conflicting higher taxonomy**, show conflicting levels + names, provide options: ignore (keep original higher taxonomy), override (adopt new higher taxonomy) and edit and override (edit and adopt new higher taxonomy)
+- Check whether scientificNames with taxonRank > family need to be added or are already present in the taxon table (check for conflicts) - if error WARNING **conflicting higher taxonomy**, show conflicting levels + names, provide options: ignore (keep original higher taxonomy), override (adopt new higher taxonomy) and edit and override (edit and adopt new higher taxonomy).
-**Discuss possible mechanism for adding higher taxonomy to taxa table with Michel/Sylvain: manual entry or mechanism to update this part using Catalogue of Life web services?**
+Currently the higher taxonomy is copied from MySQL database tables on the [annual release of the Catalogue of Life](http://www.catalogueoflife.org/annual-checklist/2015/) DVD.
+A more sustainable solution for this issue, using the Catalogue of Life web services should be investigated.

 See example mock-up [./UI-screenshots-new/5FADA-import_tool-mockup-validation_import.jpg](./UI-screenshots-new/5FADA-import_tool-mockup-validation_import.jpg).